 The label values of user identity include internal employee and external user.
 The label values of department include Product Department, R & D Department, and Test Department.

-Set the API parameter to "AND"
+Set the API parameter to "and"

 When importing multiple parameters that map to multiple labels, it will retrieve knowledge that contains both multiple labels as well as untagged knowledge.